About

 In my second term, other seeds I planted with colleagues and community leaders came to fruition.
 I authored and together we passed legislation that invests in our schools, our families, and our communities:

-• Community solutions for healthy child development grant programs
+- Community solutions for healthy child development grant programs

-• Direct funding for teacher preparation
+- Direct funding for teacher preparation

-• Increased funding in the Teachers of Color Act for American Indian and teachers of color for mentorship and retention, and establish a fund of $1.5 million to assist during student teaching
+- Increased funding in the Teachers of Color Act for American Indian and teachers of color for mentorship and retention, and establish a fund of $1.5 million to assist during student teaching

-• Secured an addition of $99k above base funding for Collaborative Urban Educator Grants
+- Secured an addition of $99k above base funding for Collaborative Urban Educator Grants

-• Secured an increase of $100 per month — for the first time in 30 years — general assistance cash grants Minnesota Family Investment Program (MFIP)
+- Secured an increase of $100 per month — for the first time in 30 years — general assistance cash grants Minnesota Family Investment Program (MFIP)

-• Directed the Commissioner of human services to develop a medical assistance TEFRA stakeholder group to review content, medical assistance TEFRA
+- Directed the Commissioner of human services to develop a medical assistance TEFRA stakeholder group to review content, medical assistance TEFRA

-• Eliminated the exclusion of fifth-degree criminal sexual conduct for non consensual, intentional touching of another person’s clothed buttocks
+- Eliminated the exclusion of fifth-degree criminal sexual conduct for non consensual, intentional touching of another person’s clothed buttocks

-• Amended requirement for Minnesota’s Prairie Island Tribal Police to exercise concurrent state law enforcement jurisdictional authority
+- Amended requirement for Minnesota’s Prairie Island Tribal Police to exercise concurrent state law enforcement jurisdictional authority

-• Permanently secured American Indian Tribal Contract school aid
+- Permanently secured American Indian Tribal Contract school aid

-• Allocated $3.6 million to the Indian Affairs Council for increases in language preservation, language immersion, and working groups via the Arts and Cultural Heritage Fund in Legacy Funding
+- Allocated $3.6 million to the Indian Affairs Council for increases in language preservation, language immersion, and working groups via the Arts and Cultural Heritage Fund in Legacy Funding

-From passing the Equal Rights Amendment (ERA) to establishing a 100% renewable economy to fully funding our public schools, there is so much more work to be done and I am excited to continue building toward more successes with allies and partners in Senate District 41 and beyond.
+From passing the Equal Rights Amendment (ERA) – in both the House and the Senate – to establishing a 100% renewable economy to address funding shortcomings in our public schools, there was so much more work to be done.
+So, when I was elected to the Minnesota Senate in 2020, I continued building toward more successes for Minnesota with allies and partners in the newly redistricted, Senate District 39.

 A Community Builder

 In New Brighton, I sat as the Chair of the New Brighton Parks, Recreation and Environment Commission after serving as a commissioner for six years.
 Always pining for a local farmers market, I teamed up with a handful of like-minded New Brightonians and we began a very successful New Brighton Farmers Market that serves a broad reach of communities.
 These community connections have helped me to have a deep understanding of local issues surrounding transportation, connectivity, and the environment.
-Through the New Brighton League of Women Voters, I collaborated on the research and drafting of the impressive policy paper entitled The Impact of Neonicotinoid on Honey Bees, which makes a cogent case for environmental protections to prevent further colony collapse disorder and agricultural losses.